splunk/public-o11y-docs/synthetics/test-kpis/test-kpis.rst

     * - Time
       - Last 8 hours
       - Choose the amount of time shown in the chart.

-    * - Interval
-      - Run level
-      - | Interval between each pair of data points.
-        |
-        | When you choose :strong:`Run level`, each data point on the chart corresponds to an actual run of the test; choosing larger intervals shows an aggregation of results over that time interval.
-        |
-        | If you choose a level higher than :strong:`Run level`, the data points you see are aggregations of multiple runs.
-You can select an aggregate data point in the chart to zoom in and view the data at a per-run level.

-    * - Scale
-      - Linear
-      - Choose whether the y-axis has a linear or logarithmic scale.

     * - Segment by
       - Location